We couldn't have done anything more, up to Gods now: Morgan | Sports-Games

 We couldn't have done anything more, up to Gods now: Morgan

-Pleased with his team's efforts in a crunch situation, Kolkata Knight Riders captain Eoin Morgan said they couldn't have done anything more in a must-win game against Rajasthan Royals.
-KKR finished their league campaign with a 60-run win over the Royals on Sunday to get into the top four with 14 points.
-However a negative Net Run-Rate (-0.214) might be an impediment towards qualification.
+It's up to the gods now, said Kolkata Knight Riders skipper Eoin Morgan, expressing satisfaction with the effort put in his by his team to clinch a whopping 60-run win over Rajasthan Royals and keep its IPL play-off hopes alive in an immensely tight race.
+KKR finished their league campaign with the big win on Sunday to get into the top four with 14 points.
+However, the team's qualification to the playoffs hinges on Sunrisers Hyderabad losing their final league game to defending champions Mumbai Indians on Tuesday.

-KKR outgunned the Royals after posting a challenging 191 for seven.
+"...whatever happens from here is up to the Gods," Morgan said at the post-match presentation ceremony.
+KKR's Net Run-Rate (-0.214) is poorer compared to SRH (+0.555).
+SRH are currently on 12 points from 13 games.
+KKR outgunned the Royals after posting a challenging 191 for seven on Sunday.
 "Yes, I was aware of the numbers (about net run rate) but you need to first get yourself into a winning position.
-I don't think we could have done anything more today.
-So whatever happens from here is up to the Gods," Morgan said at the post-match presentation ceremony.
-KKR's entry into the play-offs will now depend on the result of the matches between Delhi Capitals (-0.159) and Royal Challengers Bangalore (-0.145) as well as the one where Sunrisers Hyderabad (+0.555) take on defending champions Mumbai Indians, who have already qualified.
-In case, SRH wins, KKR's chances of qualification will hinge on a real poor defeat for either DC or RCB in their particular game.
+I don't think we could have done anything more today," Morgan said.
+In case SRH wins on Tuesday, KKR's chances of qualification will hinge on a heavy defeat for either Delhi Capitals or Royal Challengers Bangalore in their game on Monday.

 Morgan smashed a 35-ball unbeaten 68 in his team's huge total, which the skipper said was a par-score.
 "I thought it was around a par score.
 Every batsman who came back in and said that it was a beautiful wicket with the dew in.
 We lost wickets between 10th and 15th overs, and to finish like we did was really good," said Morgan.

 "Our batters, the top four or five didn't take responsibility perhaps.
 Couple of real positives.
-Jofra has been exceptional pretty much every game.
-Tewatia obviously has pulled a few out of the hat throughout the tournament.
+Jofra (Archer) has been exceptional pretty much every game. "(Rahul) Tewatia obviously has pulled a few out of the hat throughout the tournament.
 He has bowled exceptionally well throughout the tournament."
-PTI KHS ATK AT AT.
+PTI KHS ATK AT PM PM

 ALSO READ